FullStackHacks/Articles/markdown.md

 ### Links ###

-One of the most useful features of markdown is the ability to easily write link text.
+One of the most useful features of markdown is the ability to easily write links inline with your text.
 In HTML if I wanted to add a link around text it would look something like this